Tuttotorna/OMNIAMIND/README.md

 ## Architectural position

-OMNIAMIND belongs to the MB-X.01 ecosystem and sits upstream of OMNIA:
+OMNIAMIND belongs to the MB-X.01 ecosystem and sits upstream of OMNIA.

 ```text
 Dual-Echo -> OMNIAMIND -> OMNIA -> OMNIA-LIMIT